marcospiau/t5-deep-ocr-extractor/src/models/gin/README.md

-Here are store configs used on all experiments.
+Here are stored configs used on all experiments.